Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Divide less, conquer more

 While we have to compute $\Tens{1,1,2},\Tens{1,2,2}$ and their cyclic permutations by the standard algorithm, using $2$ and $4$ multiplications respectively, we can compute $\Tens{2,2,2}$ using Strassen's algorithm with $7$ multiplications.
 In the language of tensor restrictions we use $\Tens{1,1,2} \leq \Tens{2}$, $\Tens{1,2,2} \leq \Tens{4}$ and $\Tens{2,2,2} \leq \Tens{7}$, to conclude that $\Tens{216,216,216} \leq \Tens{3581065}$.
 Applying Theorem \ref{thm:basicexponent} to this restriction gives an algorithm with exponent $\omega_0 = 2.80751$, which is only slightly smaller than the original exponent $2.80754$.
 We can do even better by taking higher tensor powers.

 But this is not all.
-The key observation is that instead of using Strassen's decomposition to save additional multiplications, we can use any fast matrix multiplication algorithm for this recursive calls, in particular we can use the same strategy recursively.
-In this example we would get an algorithm with exponent $\omega_0 = 2.80496$.
+The key observation is that instead of using Strassen's decomposition to save additional multiplications, we can use any fast matrix multiplication algorithm to further generalize the matrix multiplication tensors we restricted from, in particular we can use the same strategy recursively.
+In this example we would get an algorithm with exponent $2.805065$.
 We will show that we can use this process in a recursive matrix multiplication algorithm that is very similar to the standard Strassen-like algorithms obtained from tensor decompositions that has the complexity as given by the generalized ASI while retaining a reasonable leading coefficient.
+In Algorithm \ref{alg:MatrixMults} we write $\mathcal{L}_{1}^{(i,j)},\mathcal{L}_{2}^{(i,j)}, \mathcal{L}_3^{(k,l)}$ for the functions that compute the linear combinations of sub-blocks as given by the tensor restriction.
+Unlike in Strassen's algorithm, some of these block matrices are recombined into larger matrices of size $n_i \times m_i$ and $m_i \times p_i$ respectively.